Last Updated on July 30, 2021 by Rat Race Running

 As a young professional, there will come a time when you’ll be forced to lead a group or a team.
 So, when that day comes, you need to be ready.

-Unfortunately, many people are not trained to handle a group, especially those who were not given the opportunity during their school years.
+Unfortunately, many people are not trained to handle a group, especially those not given the opportunity during their school years.

 So if you don’t have the experience yet, you may try to join different groups or attend leadership training commonly hosted by most companies and schools.